Sign up and get paid $50.

-- A Nest thermostat can help you use less energy by cooling your home down ahead of time and tweaking the temperature up to three degrees during the rush hour.
+- A Nest thermostat can help you use less energy by cooling your home in summer or heating your home in winter ahead of time and tweaking the temperature up to three degrees during the rush hour.

 - You’re in control.
-If you’re home, Nest won’t let it get too hot.
-But if you start to feel warm, you can change the temperature at any time.
+If you’re home, Nest won’t let the temperature become uncomfortable.
+You can change the temperature at any time.